osboot/make-initrd/features/pipeline/README.md

 The feature calls the pipe elements one by one and passes them the results of the previous elements.

+This feature is intended for boot scenarios not related to simple disk initialization.
+Normal disk loading can also be done using pipeline (see examples).

+To activate a pipeline, you must specify it as `root=pipeline` in the boot cmdline.
+The sequence of steps is specified in the `pipeline=...` parameter.

 ## Pipe elements

 - `getimage` receives and mounts the remote image.